pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Adding the water hazard

-{{< work-in-progress >}}

 The final obstacle to add to the game is the water hazard.
 At the moment once the bunny has passed the three lanes of traffic all it has to do is make its way to the top of the screen to reach the goal.

 I'm going to add a new check that makes the bunny drown (and lose a life) if it's on the water.
 But first I want to add some way to get across the water!

 Based on the same design as the `Car` sprite, I make a `Log` sprite:

 {{< commit introduce-log-class >}}

 I could copy the `Car` factory approach exactly, but I want to show how to reduce the amount of code a little.
 So I create a function for a "log factory" that takes the direction and the y-coordinate of the lane.
 This is the factory:

 {{< commit start-a-single-row >}}

 Then I start three separate factory scripts, each providing different inputs to the factory.
 This will get me three different factory scripts running, all based on the same `start_row` code:

 {{< commit start-3-rows-of-logs >}}

 Each `Log` clone drives along the lane just as the cars do.
 But instead of checking to see if they have "squished" a bunny they check to see if the bunny is standing on the clone.
 If it is then the bunny is carried along with the log.

 {{< commit drive-log-along-row >}}